Effie Lucinda Krause

 John Russell "Russ" Case and Florence J. Leighty marriage license, January 24, 1931.

-John Russell "Russ" Case and Florence J. Leighty were married January 24, 1931, in the First Presbyterian Church, Hot Springs, Hot Springs Twp., Garland Co., AR.
+John Russell "Russ" Case (age 52), a widower, and Florence Jeanette Leighty (age 45) a maiden, were married January 24, 1931, at the First Presbyterian Church, Hot Springs, Hot Springs Twp., Garland Co., AR.

 Decatur Daily Review, Decatur, IL, PA, February 2, 1931